David-Lanzz/map-metrics/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 >
-I will like to give kudos to microverse for assigning the creation of this project to me.
+I will like to give kudos to [Cindy Shinman]("https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)") for the original design of the template used for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>